Find Affordable College Courses

 River Forest, IL

 With a ranking of #8, Concordia University, Chicago did quite well on this year’s best schools for nursing students working on their bachelor’s degree.
-Concordia University, Chicago is a medium-sized private not-for-profit school located in the suburb of River Forest.
+Concordia University, Chicago is a moderately-sized private not-for-profit school located in the suburb of River Forest.

 Full Nursing at Concordia University, Chicago Report